vpparkkinen/frscore/README.md

 ## Overview

-Functions for automatically performing a reanalysis series on a data set using CNA, and for calculating the fit-robustness of the resulting models, as described in
+Functions for automatically performing a reanalysis series on a data set using `cna::cna()`, and for calculating the fit-robustness of the resulting models, as described in
 Parkkinen and Baumgartner (2021): https://journals.sagepub.com/doi/full/10.1177/0049124120986200.